 It is important for recruiters to understand how candidates react to uncertainty.
 In an ever-changing tech landscape, problems and challenges are constantly evolving too.
 This question aims to evaluate your problem-solving ability and resourcefulness when handling projects.
 Would you seek your manager's help to resolve an issue or try to find solutions independently when faced with a challenge?
 Do you look at work objectively to find the missing pieces or do you get too caught up in the details to see the big picture?

-- Have you worked on a side project beyond your official job role?
+- Have you worked on a side project related to but beyond your official job role?

-A side project or pet project is essentially a testament to your passion.
+A side project is essentially proof of your passion.
 Recruiters are always on the lookout for candidates who are not just looking for a job but an opportunity to develop their passions professionally.
 A side project indicates your dedication to your profession.
 It tells the recruiter that you are personally invested in developing your professional skills and bringing in additional value to the company.

 - What is your mantra for success?